-Despite its widespread use throughout myriad industries, the economic impact of Open Source Software (OSS) is poorly understood and poorly measured.
+Despite its widespread use throughout myriad industries, the economic impact of Free and Open Source Software (FOSS) is poorly understood and poorly measured.
 Further, due to the decentralized nature of the OSS development process, security issues are not always addressed in a timely manner.

-Through the creation of a shared data repository, the CII aims to take a census of all OSS projects in the economy, identify critical open source projects, measure their economic value and work in partnership with OSS leaders and community members to identify security issues and to enshrine security and quality as valued norms and best practices.
+Through the creation of a shared data repository, the CII aims to take a census of all FOSS projects in the economy, identify critical open source projects, measure their economic value and work in partnership with FOSS leaders and community members to identify security issues and to enshrine security and quality as valued norms and best practices.

 In February 2020, CII released the Census II analysis and report identifies the most commonly used FOSS components in production applications derived from private usage data sets contributed by Software Composition Analysis (SCAs) and application security companies, including developer-first security company Snyk and Synopsys.
 This report represents the next step of many that is intended to inform new tools and standards that can support the trusted and transparent creation, distribution, and consumption of open source software.